ddhendriks/py_rinterpolate/README.md

 make install
 ```

 Make sure that the location where `rinterpolate-config` is installed is included in your `$PATH` variable.

-The location of the directory containing the header `rinterpolate.h` needs to be contained in the envvar `C_INCLUDE_PATH`.

-The location of the directory containing the shared library `librinterpolate.so` needs to be contained in the envvar `LD_LIBRARY_PATH`

-Make sure both of these are the case.
+We use `interpolate-config` to get the location of the header en library files.

 ### Installation
 To install this package via pip: